News & Match Results

 Youth Introduction to Firearms

-The Tri-Cities Shooting Association (TCSA) will be conducting a series of classes designed to introduce youth to firearms, firearms safety and shooting.
-The first class will be held August 29 and a second class September 19.
+The Tri-Cities Shooting Association (TCSA) is planning to conduct a series of classes in 2023 designed to introduce youth to firearms, firearms safety and shooting.

 Participants will be introduced to shooting with activities, targets, and competition suitable for junior shooters.

 This event will offer an opportunity for young shooters to learn gun safety, practice gun safety, learn about gun handling and shooting technique.
 All firearms and ammunition is provided.

 Each participant will be assisted by a qualified TCSA Range Safety Officer.